 1. Regularly Wash Your Vehicle: Regular washing is crucial to prevent dirt, grime, and pollutants from accumulating on the surface of the PPF.
 Use a pH-neutral car shampoo and a soft microfiber cloth or sponge to gently clean the film.
 Avoid using abrasive brushes or harsh chemicals, as they can damage the protective layer.

-After washing, make sure to dry the PPF thoroughly using a clean microfiber towel.
+2. Dry the PPF Properly: After washing, make sure to dry the PPF thoroughly using a clean microfiber towel.
 This step helps prevent water spots and residue from settling on the film.
 Remember to avoid wiping too hard, as excessive friction could cause scratches.

-When refueling your vehicle, be mindful of any potential spills around the area where the PPF is installed.
+3. Be Cautious When Fueling Up: When refueling your vehicle, be mindful of any potential spills around the area where the PPF is installed.
 Fuel can contain chemicals that may harm or discolor the film if left for an extended period.
 If any spills occur, promptly wipe them off with a soft cloth.

-Tree sap, bird droppings, and falling leaves can be detrimental to both your vehicle's paintwork and the PPF.
+4. Avoid Parking under Trees: Tree sap, bird droppings, and falling leaves can be detrimental to both your vehicle's paintwork and the PPF.
 Whenever possible, park your car in a shaded area away from trees to minimize exposure to these harmful elements.

 5. Use a Protective Spray or Sealant: